Lost My Voice

 Use it for an evening in Berlin, not an over-specified plan

-Lost My Voice is easiest to assess as a flexible Berlin evening choice.
-Because the verified facts do not establish a cuisine, menu, price range, or service style, it should not be framed as a destination-format meal on the strength of unconfirmed details.
-If those specifics matter to the group, confirm them directly before building the night around it.
+Lost My Voice is easiest to assess as a flexible Berlin evening choice rather than a destination-format meal with a tightly defined format.
+If cuisine, menu, price range, or service style matters to the group, confirm those details directly before building the night around it.

 For broader planning, keep the full Berlin restaurants guide and the full Berlin bars guide open.
-If you are comparing other named options, use only confirmed listings and check their current details separately.
+If you are comparing other named options, check their current details separately.

 Book lightly, keep the plan flexible